Y1P: A First Big Step Toward Change

 It all comes down to this – the final session for Kisa Year One.
 It is the final day for Kisa Scholars to present in front of the judges and their fellow students what they have learned during the entire first year of the Kisa Project.
 After successfully completing this activity, they are able to proceed to Year Two of the leadership program.

-AfricAid calls this momentous occasion the End of Year One Presentation (EYOP).
+AfricAid calls this momentous occasion the Year One Presentation (Y1P).
 A Scholar identifies a challenge faced by her community, analyzes its causes and proposes a sustainable solution.
 The exercise demonstrates her ability to synthesize information and present it in a coherent and compelling manner.

 Excitement and energy fill the room.
 The pressure is on for everyone to bring something to the table to convince the judges and audience in a ten-minute presentation that their community plans are logical, well thought through and worthy of special mention.
 The presentations are the accumulation of weeks of effort for AfricAid’s Mentors too, who have been traveling to all the Partner Schools to coach individual Scholars to present their work confidently.